 General Degnon received his commission from the U.S. Air Force Academy in 1988 with a Bachelor's degree in general engineering.
-His operational flying assignments include OV-10's and F-16's with Air Combat Command, Air Education and Training Command, Pacific Air Forces and U.S. Central Command.
+His operational flying assignments include OV- 10's and F-16's with Air Combat Command, Air Education and Training Command, Pacific Air Forces and U.S. Central Command.
 He commanded at the Squadron, Group and Wing level, and served as the Deputy Commander for Inaugural Support, Joint Task Force National Capital Region, Ft.
 Lesley J. McNair, Washington D.C.
 His combat deployments include Operation Desert Shield/Storm as a Jumpmaster Qualified Battalion Air Liaison Officer with the 82nd Airborne; Operation Iraqi Freedom with the 410th Air Expeditionary Wing; and Operation Iraqi Freedom, Balad Air Base, Iraq, as the 332nd Expeditionary Fighter Squadron Commander.
 He also deployed to Thumrait Air Base Oman as the Commander of U.S. Forces for the joint exercise Accurate Test/Beacon Flash.
-Prior to his current position he served as the Acting Adjutant General for the District of Columbia National Guard.
+Prior to his current position he served as the National Guard Advisor to the Commander of Air Combat Command.
 He is a command pilot with more than 3,800 hours of flight time in the F-16 and OV-10 and has also flown the T-37 and T-38.

 1984 United States Air Force Academy Preparatory School, Colorado Springs, Colo.

 1988 Bachelor of Science, Engineering, United States Air Force Academy, Colorado Springs, Colo.

 1995 Squadron Officer School, Maxwell Air Force Base, Ala., by correspondence